News & Events

 If the symptom is consistent with a previously diagnosed health condition (e.g. allergies or asthma), and it is not unusual for your child to have that symptom, they may return to school.
 No assessment or note will be required from a health provider.

 Need this in a language other than English?
-The Ministry of Education has translated this information into 11 different languages and dialects (it looks a little different than the English version we’re using, but it provides the same general directions, with all the same questions to screen for).
+The Ministry of Education has translated this information into some additional languages and dialects (it looks a little different than the English version we’re using, but it provides the same general directions, with all the same questions to screen for).
 Please select the language below that’s best for you and your family: